raymon-ai/raymon/docs/gettingstarted/apisetup.rst

 Uploading a model profile
 -------------------------

 The :class:`raymon.ModelProfile` is used to capture a model's input, output and actual data characteristics and perform data validation and tagging (see :ref:`Model & Data Profiling`.
-You can add a modelprofile to a project as follows:
+You can add a model profile to a project as follows:

 .. code-block:: python
   :linenos: